benski/BAPromise/README.md

 ## Objective C Promise Library ##

-### BAPromise

 This is a promise library for Objective C. It is a lightweight library and does not bring in any additional dependencies and adds very little complexity.

+### What are promises?

 If you are not familiar with promises, the easiest way to think of them is as a managed object for completion/failure blocks.
 Instead of passing in a completion and failure block, an API can return a promise to which you attach the blocks.
 The promise object can have multiple completion blocks assigned, can be canceled, and can be transformed into another promise via a block.

+### Examples
 These examples are concerned with how to use the APIs that return promises.
 Creating promise objects is not covered here, for simplicity.
-I can provide additional documentation on that if you need it.

-As a replacement for completion failure blocks
+As a replacement for completion failure blocks:

 ```objc
 	BAPromise *promise = [someObject methodThatReturnsPromise];